Leadership and Governance

 The American Dental Association's legislative body is its House of Delegates; the Association's managing body is its Board of Trustees.
 The Association's councils serve as policy recommending agencies relative to their specific areas of expertise.

 Dates for ADA Board of Trustee Meetings are available to all ADA Members to view.
 The Board of Trustees is the managing body of the Association, vested with the power to conduct all business of the Association, subject to Illinois law, the Association's governing documents and the mandates of the House of Delegates.

 ADA Councils and Committees

 There are 10 councils of the Association.
 Most councils are composed of one member from each of the 17 trustee districts of the Association.
-There are three commissions of the Association: the Commission for Continuing Education Provider Recognition, the Commission on Dental Accreditation and the Joint Commission on National Dental Examinations.
+There are four commissions of the Association: the Commission for Continuing Education Provider Recognition, the Commission on Dental Accreditation, the Joint Commission on National Dental Examinations and the National Commission on Recognition of Dental Specialties and Certifying Boards.
 The Advisory Committee on Annual Meetings is under the oversight of the Board of Trustees and is charged with conducting the annual meetings of the American Dental Association.
 The New Dentist Committee is a standing committee of the ADA Board of Trustees and is charged with providing the Board with expertise on issues affecting new dentists.
 Learn more about the councils and committees and get downloadable actions from each council or committee.